Ricaidito/Ricaidito/README.md

 ### 📖 About me:

-- 🏝️ Currently living in Santo Domingo, Dominican Republic
+- 🏝️ Currently living in the Dominican Republic
 - 🖥️ Interested in backend development, machine learning and hardware

 ### ✉️ Contact with me: